zhtsu/game-prototypes/README.md

-# game-mechanics
+# game-prototypes
-Implementation of various game mechanics in Godot
+Implementation of various game prototypes in Godot